taigw/brats17/README.md

 # How to use
 ## 1, Prepare data
-Download BraTS training and testing data, and uncompress the file to `./data` folder.
+Download BraTS dataset, and uncompress the file to `./data` folder.
+For example, the training set will be in `./data/Brats17TrainingData` and the validation set will be in `./data/Brats17ValidationData`.